JorjaFox/website/_posts-old-blog/2021-09-30-et-canada-talks-to-jorja-and-paula.md

     - video
 ---

-Fresh from the frozen north, ET Canada talked to Jorja and Paula (Newsome, who plays Max Roby) about why you're going to love <em>CSI: Vegas</em>
+Fresh from the frozen north, ET Canada talked to Jorja and Paula (Newsome, who plays Max Roby) about why you're going to love _CSI: Vegas_

 <blockquote class="wp-block-quote">"CSI: Crime Scene Investigation" star Jorja Fox tells Morgan Hoffman why she thinks fans are going to "fall in love" with the rebooted fan-favourite crime scene procedural.
 Plus, franchise newcomer Paula Newsome shares what it was like working with Jorja and how the actress keeps her in line on set.</blockquote>